monika70067/monika.txt/README.md

    Core libraries of android are written in 'c'.<br>
    MYSQL is written in c language.Almost every device driver is written in 'c'language.<br>
    Even unix operating system is developed in 'c' and major part of web brpwser is written in c language .
+  <br> c language is not a object oriented programing language.